-A business’s chart of accounts is a simple list of its financial accounts that becomes a kind of blueprint or roadmap reflecting the business’s financial architecture.
-If that architecture is really well-thought-out — in alignment with the finances of the business — a chart of accounts will be a key reference tool that helps make financial analyses easier to achieve.
+Imagine trying to navigate a city without a map; managing a business’s finances can feel that way without a well-structured chart of accounts.
+A business’s chart of accounts is a simple list of its financial accounts that reflects the business’s financial architecture.
+If that architecture is effectively designed and in alignment with the finances of the business, a chart of accounts will be a key reference tool that helps make financial analyses easier to achieve.

 Whether or not its leaders are familiar with financial principles, any small business ready to grow to the next level will find a chart of accounts a necessary tool.